-A DCSS can be created covering a continuous range of addresses, or a number of different sections of the guest's address range (the ''DC'', for dis-contiguous, in the name).
+A DCSS can be created covering a continuous range of addresses, or a number of different sections of the guest's address range.
 It can even have parts that are read-write, allowing each guest to have its own copy of a portion of the shared segment that it can modify.